 - New and Renovated Sanitary and Storm Water Sewer Dye Testing

 - Exterior Cleaning and Powerwashing for Contractors

 Permits and Assessments

-In addition to reviewing design plans, EP3 is also responsible for obtaining permits and overseeing environmental assessments, where applicable, some of which can take six to nine months to obtain or complete.
+In addition to reviewing design plans, EP3 is also responsible for obtaining permits and overseeing environmental assessments, where applicable, some of which can take six to nine months (or longer) to obtain.